cameron-terry/midi-write/README.md

 |  -e  |         eighth note         |
 |  -s  |        sixteenth note       |
 |  -t  |          32nd note          |

-Note that the prefix is unnecessary if a time signature of *4/4*, tempo of *120* and key signature of *Cmaj* are desired.

 ## Building the file